 Local community parks keep spirits high and nature close.
 Colorado is big on the outdoors, so most towns have at least one park for neighborhood.
 Denver has hundreds.

 Jefferson County Open Space has a huge network of parks located across Jeff Co’s Front Range and foothill region.
 This is just west of Denver.
-City park activities include multi-use trails for hiking and biking, as well as picnic areas, sometimes boating, fishing or camping.
+Public park activities include multi-use trails for hiking and biking, as well as picnic areas, sometimes boating, fishing or camping.
 Most are free, some charge a fee.